graphql-compose/graphql-compose-mongoose/README.md

   const PersonTC = CharacterDTC.discriminator(PersonModel);  // baseOptions -> customisationsOptions applied

   // You may now use CharacterDTC to add fields to all Discriminators
-  // Use DroidTC, `PersonTC as any other TypeComposer. schemaComposer.Mutation.addFields({
+  // Use DroidTC, `PersonTC as any other ObjectTypeComposer. schemaComposer.Mutation.addFields({
     droidCreate: DroidTC.getResolver('createOne'),
     personCreate: PersonTC.getResolver('createOne'),